wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/prep.md

 **Tell me about a time you made a mistake that negatively impacted the team you were working with.**

 - **Situation:** At a hackathon, we were building a restaurant recommendation system to help people find restaurants in Illinois based on previous preferences
-- **Task:** We split off into different sections where me and my other friend worked on the collaborative and content based filtering
+- **Task:** We split off into different sections where me and my other friend worked on the collaborative and content based filtering.
+However, halfway through I realized I made a mistake by working on the same thing as my friend.
+- **Action:** We did our next best thing, optimize the system

 **Tell me about a time you had to make trade-offs to complete an important project.**